andreasgustavsson/find_moving_objects/README.md

 src/find_moving_objects/bank.h or a doxygen-generated documentation for each variable.
 The default values for the variables work well for an office setting and a robot moving at about 0.5 m/s, equipped with a LIDAR which produces scans at a frequency of about 25 Hz.

+This library is developed for, and tested on, ROS Kinetic.